Lengthy processing times, high operating costs, continuous errors, frustrated employees — all of these issues stem from inefficient workflows.

 - Instructions, Hint, Help, Placeholders: Sometimes, you just have to help users.
 A good forms designer should have mechanisms to provide context sensitive help in one or more formats.

-Well documented workflows with automatic validation result in fewer mistakes, less training for employees and faster approvals.
-A timely PO approval could mean the difference between on-time delivery of a project vs an unexpected delay.
+Well-documented workflows with automatic validation result in fewer mistakes, less training for employees, and faster approvals.
+A timely PO approval could mean the difference between on-time delivery of a project or an unexpected delay (and unhappy customers).

 4. Easy Visual Dynamic Behavior